Indian River County, Florida

 Indian River County (Condado de Río Indio) is a county located in the southeastern and east-central portions of the U.S. state of Florida.
 As of the 2020 census, the population was 159,788.
 Its seat is Vero Beach.
-It is Florida's 7th richest county and in 2000 was the 87th richest county in the U.S. by per capita income.

-Indian River County comprises the Sebastian-Vero Beach, Florida, Metropolitan Statistical Area, which is included in the Miami-Fort Lauderdale-Port St. Lucie, Florida, Combined Statistical Area.
+Indian River County comprises the Sebastian-Vero Beach-West Vero Corridor, Florida Metropolitan Statistical Area.
+The MSA was first defined as the Vero Beach, Florida MSA in 2003.
+It was renamed Sebastian-Vero Beach, Florida MSA in 2005, and Sebastian-Vero Beach-West Vero Corridor, Florida MSA in 2023.
+The MSA is included in the Miami-Port St. Lucie-Fort Lauderdale, Florida, Combined Statistical Area.

+On November 16–17, 2023, northern Indian River County was severely impacted by flooding after 14” of rain fell in less than 24 hours.

 History

-Prior to 1821 the area of Indian River County was part of the Spanish colony of East Florida.
-In 1822 this area became part of St. Johns County, and in 1824 it became part of Mosquito County (original name of Orange County).
+Prior to 1821, the area of Indian River County was part of the Spanish colony of East Florida.
+In 1822, this area became part of St. Johns County, and in 1824 it became part of Mosquito County (original name of Orange County).

 The Second Seminole War was fought in 1835 and from 1838 to 1839.
 Fort Vinton was built for this purpose near the intersection of present-day Florida State Road 60 and 122nd Avenue.

-In 1844 the county's portion of Mosquito County became part of newly created St. Lucia County.
-In 1855 St. Lucia County was renamed Brevard County.
-In 1905 St. Lucie County was formed from the southern portion of Brevard County; in 1925 Indian River County was formed from the northern portion of St. Lucie County.
+In 1844, the county's portion of Mosquito County became part of newly created St. Lucia County.
+In 1855, St. Lucia County was renamed Brevard County.
+In 1905, St. Lucie County was formed from the southern portion of Brevard County; in 1925 Indian River County was formed from the northern portion of St. Lucie County.
 It was named for the Indian River, which runs through the eastern portion of the county.
+In 2025, Indian River County celebrated its centennial for turning 100 years old.

+2023 Floods in North County

+On November 16 and 17, 2023, extreme rainfall struck northern Indian River County, causing severe flooding.
+Fourteen inches of rain fell in Fellsmere, and eleven inches of rain fell in Vero Lake Estates.

+Hurricane history

+Indian River County's location in East Central Florida makes it a very prone location to impacts from Hurricanes.

+2004 Atlantic Hurricane Season

+Indian River County experienced devastating effects from the 2004 Atlantic Hurricane Season.

+On September 5, 2004, the county was affected by the category 2 landfall of Hurricane Frances.
+There was wide spread power outages, flooding, and high winds.

+Only 21 days later, on September 26, 2004, Hurricane Jeanne made landfall near Indian River County as a category 3 hurricane with 120 mph winds.
+A special Tornado Warning was issued (precursor to the Extreme Wind Warning) for Indian River County due to the right eye wall of the storm striking the county.
+A 122 mph wind gust was reported in Vero Beach, and 116 mph wind gust was reported in Sebastian.